 Industry Analysis & Industry Trends

 Continuing a trend from the past five years, independent hobby and toy stores will find it increasingly challenging to compete with mass merchandisers and department stores, which offer lower prices and convenience.
 Over the next five years, changing consumer preferences will create tough market conditions for industry operators, as children begin to demand more adult-focused products, like electronics and media players.
-Still, greater demand from baby boomers and increasing discretionary purchases (as incomes improve with the recession) will benefit the industry... purchase to read more
+Still, greater demand from baby boomers and increasing disposable incomes will benefit the industry... purchase to read more